t81dev/duotronic-whitepaper/appendix.md

 Invalid encodings **must normalize to `0`**.

+Normalization must occur **prior to semantic evaluation** of any operator.

 This appendix specifies *semantic meaning only*.
-Alternative internal encodings are permitted so long as observable behavior matches the definitions below.
+Alternative internal encodings are permitted so long as **observable behavior** matches the definitions below.

 ---